NerdBowl/nerd-bowl-vault/10_Concepts/Commitment Devices.md

 - **The Solution:** The victim provides evidence of a "blackmailable act" (a commitment device) to the kidnapper.
 This creates a bond: if the victim goes to the police, the kidnapper releases the blackmail.
 This aligns the victim's incentives with silence, making the promise credible and allowing for their release .
 #### Psychological Commitment
 In the absence of physical or material commitment devices, **psychological preferences** can serve as commitment devices.
 If a person is known to feel significant guilt or psychological cost from breaking a promise, their threat/promise becomes credible even if it contradicts material self-interest .
+A person motivated by anger may reject a positive but unfair offer, [[Signalling Theory|signaling]] they cannot be exploited.

 ---